-President Obama believes we cannot solve the challenges of our time unless we do what?
-According to Obama, what are "the challenges of our time"?
-Support your answer with evidence from the essay.
-Why might finding common ground be important to the future of the United States?
-Use evidence from the text to support your answer.
-What allusions or references were made in President Obama's First Inaugural Address?
+- According to the essay, what was President Obama's ideological and political commitment? - Cite two quotations from Obama in this essay that express his belief in the importance of finding common ground. - President Obama believes we cannot solve the challenges of our time unless we do what? - According to Obama, what are "the challenges of our time"?
+Support your answer with evidence from the essay. - Why might finding common ground be important to the future of the United States?
+Use evidence from the text to support your answer. - What allusions or references were made in President Obama's First Inaugural Address?
 Cite specific evidence.

+Third Read

-Third Read This essay references the "More Perfect Union" speech given by President Obama in March of 2008.
-How does the essay sum up the speech?
-What sentence in the essay highlights that Sugrue believes the "More Perfect Union" speech was effective in shifting the audience's focus on progress instead of discrimination?
-Besides race and political references, what other types of symbolism were used in this speech, according to the essay?
+- This essay references the "More Perfect Union" speech given by President Obama in March of 2008.
+How does the essay sum up the speech? - What sentence in the essay highlights that Sugrue believes the "More Perfect Union" speech was effective in shifting the audience's focus on progress instead of discrimination? - Besides race and political references, what other types of symbolism were used in this speech, according to the essay?
 Does the writer of this essay believe the references were effective?
 Cite evidence to support your claim.

-Daily Writing Practice Writing prompt listed in the agenda is an argumentative essay.
+Writing prompt listed in the agenda is an argumentative essay.
 Consider choosing one graphic organizer from this resources from Facing History and Ourselves: http://bit.ly/2krBI1Z

+January 29, 2020-February 4, 2020

-Week 4 Instructional Fo Instructional Focus Reading: Inform national Texts 11-12.RI.CS.5 Analyze and evaluate the effectiveness of the structure an author uses in his or her own exposition or argument, including whether the structure makes points clear, convincing, and engaging.
+11-12.RI.CS.5 Analyze and evaluate the effectiveness of the structure an author uses in his or her own exposition or argument, including whether the structure makes points clear, convincing, and engaging.

 11-12.RI.IKI.7 Evaluate the topic or subject in multiple diverse formats and media.

 11-12.RI.IKI.9 Analyze and evaluate a variety of thematically-related texts of historical and literary significance for their topics, facts, purposes, and rhetorical features.

-Writing 11-12.W.RBPK.
-7 Conduct and write short as well as more sustained research projects to answer a questions (including a self-generated question) or solve a problem by narrowing or broadening the inquiry when appropriate, synthesizing multiple sources on the subject, and demonstrating a new understanding of the subject under investigation.
-Speaking & Listening 11-12.SL.CC.2 Integrate multiple sources of information presented in diverse media formats in order to make informed decisions and solve problems;
+11-12.W.RBPK.7 Conduct and write short as well as more sustained research projects to answer a questions (including a self-generated question) or solve a problem by narrowing or broadening the inquiry when appropriate, synthesizing multiple sources on the subject, and demonstrating a new understanding of the subject under investigation.

+11-12.SL.CC.2 Integrate multiple sources of information presented in diverse media formats in order to make informed decisions and solve problems; evaluate the credibility and accuracy of each source and note any discrepancies among the data.